-For this article we have had the experience of Europrobasket owner Brad Kanis along with coaches Nikolai Gospodinov and Thomas Roijakkers.
+For this article we have had the experience of International Scout and EuroProBasket CEO Brad Kanis along with professional coaches Nikolai Gospodinov (Bulgarian National Team) and Thomas Roijakkers (Dutch Pro Coach).

 1. Style of play and tactics

 First things first, the style of play is the main aspect we have to focus on.
-The general assumption is thinking that american basketball is more individual and european basketball is more about the team.
-Is it this assumption true?
+The general assumption is thinking that American basketball is more individual and European basketball is more about the team.

 “American basketball relies primarily on the individual actions of their players based on their athleticism and good physical performances.
-American coaches do not focus on too many set offenses and defensively players are not used to playing team defense, they (players) rely on 1/1 defense using more of their arms and usually in Europe it’s called a foul violation.
+American coaches do not focus on too many set offenses.
+Defensively, players are not as accustomed to playing team defense, they (players) rely on 1/1 defense using more of their arms and usually in Europe it’s called a foul violation.
 In Europe basketball is different.
 The team relies on collective play and they really move the ball well trying to find the best situation to shoot.

 In Europe, coaches use a lot of systems in offense, for example some Euroleague teams have more than 30-40 systems.
 Coaches would like their players to keep tactical discipline on the court and run the system all the way through.
 Defensively, they insist a lot on defense and if you are not getting ready for defense probably you gen can not get more minutes on the court.
 They insist on team defense and properly rotations after that.
 Also most of the coaches would like to change defense systems during the game using zone defense or some zone press defense.
 Generally European basketball is more of a team game.”